-The Virtual Ceremony films will be stored by First Sight Media for six years after the ceremony takes place.
+The Virtual Ceremony films will be stored by First Sight Media for three years after the ceremony takes place.

 It is the responsibility of the graduand to inform the Awards Ceremonies team of any special requirements for both guests and graduands when they register to attend the experience.